stellar-deprecated/docs/guides/walkthroughs/bifrost-server-setup.md

 Bifrost will automatically exchange the received BTC or ETH for your custom token.
 For this to happen, there has to be a sell order for the CUSTOM-TOKEN/BTC OR CUSTOM-TOKEN/ETH asset pairs on the Stellar's distributed exchange.

 For example, let's say the exchange rate is 1 `TOKE` for 0.2 `ETH`.
-You can use [Stellar Laboratory](https://www.stellar.org/laboratory/) to create and submit a manage offer operation:
+You can use [Stellar Laboratory](https://www.stellar.org/laboratory/) to create and submit a manage sell offer operation:

 - Go to the "Transaction Builder" tab
 - Take note of the toggle button on the top right of the page with “test/public” ensure it is set to public for live transactions and test for transactions on the testnet
 - Fill the form on the page:
   - Enter Source account (Asset Issuer or Distributing Account)
   - Click the "Fetch next sequence number" button
-  - Scroll down, add select operation type: "Manage Offer"
+  - Scroll down, add select operation type: "Manage Sell Offer"
   - For selling: Select Alphanumeric 4
   - Enter Asset Code: `TOKE`
   - Enter Issuer Account ID: Issuer Account